Barra: Air

+Barra's airport, near Northbay, uses the 2 mi cockle shell beach of Traigh Mhor, (Scottish Gaelic: An Tràigh Mhòr "The Great Beach") as a runway.
+Planes can land and take off only at low tide, so the timetable varies.
+Voted the world's most scenic landing location using a scheduled flight, Barra's airport is claimed to be the only airport in the world to have regular scheduled flights landing on a beach.

 Media

 The island has featured in a variety of media.

 Film and TV

-Besides being regularly featured in various television programmes on the Scottish Gaelic channel BBC Alba since it began broadcasting in 2008, Barra has also been part of:
+Barra is home to a TV production company, Little Day Productions, who produced the documentary Barra to Barcelona, which was broadcast on BBC Alba in 2022 and 2023.
+Much of their work features Barra and Vatersay.
+Barra has regularly featured in various television programmes on the Scottish Gaelic channel BBC Alba since it began broadcasting in 2008.

 The 1949 Ealing Studios comedy Whisky Galore! was filmed on Barra.
 The film is based on the novel Whisky Galore by Sir Compton Mackenzie, itself a fictionalised telling of the story of the SS Politician, which ran aground with a cargo of some 50,000 cases of whisky on board in 1941.
 Mackenzie, who lived near the airport and died in 1972, is buried in a grave marked by a simple cross at Cille Bharra cemetery, which is situated a little way up the hillside overlooking Eoligarry jetty.
 The sequel Rockets Galore! was also filmed in and around the island.

+The 1976 romance Emily by Jilly Cooper was filmed on the island; it starred Gemma Craven and Ronald Pickup.
 The sitcom Dad's Army, broadcast from 1968 to 1977, Private Frazer claims to be from Barra, which he often describes as "a wild and lonely place".

 Barra was featured on Time Team, in which archeologists excavated several Iron Age sites.

-Barra was also featured in the 2006 Channel 5 documentary Extraordinary people: The Boy Who Lived Before, where a young boy named Cameron, who lived in Glasgow, claimed to have memories of past life on the island.
+Barra was also featured in the 2006 Channel 5 documentary Extraordinary People: The Boy Who Lived Before, where a young boy named Cameron, who lived in Glasgow, claimed to have memories of past life on the island.

 The island was the location for the fifth (2011) and sixth series (2012) of the BBC Two documentary An Island Parish documenting the arrival and subsequent experiences of a new Catholic priest on the island – Father John Paul.